carpentries/instructor-training/episodes/14-live.md

 > {: .solution}
 {: .challenge}

-Live coding fits well into the practice-feedback model we've been discussing - by providing learners with continuous opportunities for practice (every time they type in a line of code) and continuous feedback (their code either works or fails with an error message).
-It's important to keep in mind, however, that feedback is not helpful if you cannot understand it.
+Live coding fits well into the practice-feedback model we have been discussing - by providing learners with continuous opportunities for practice (every time they type in a line of code) and continuous feedback (their code either works or fails with an error message).
+It is important to keep in mind, however, that feedback is not helpful if you cannot understand it.
 Many error messages are obscure and not written with novices in mind.
 Continue to use the strategies for error framing that [we learned earlier]({{ page.root }}{% link _episodes/09-mindset.md %}#errors-are-essential-to-learning) to make sure this feedback is useful to learners.